 Etiology, Clinical Findings, and Diagnosis

 Primary seborrhea is an inherited skin disorder characterized by faulty keratinization or cornification of the epidermis, hair follicle epithelium, or claws.
-It is seen more frequently in American Cocker Spaniels, English Springer Spaniels, Basset Hounds, West Highland White Terriers, Dachshunds, Labrador and Golden Retrievers, and German Shepherd dogs.
-There is usually a familial history of seborrhea, suggesting genetic factors are involved.
-The disease begins at a young age (usually <18–24 mo) and usually progresses throughout the animal's life.
-A diagnosis of generalized primary idiopathic seborrhea should be reserved for cases in which all possible underlying causes of seborrhea have been ruled out.
+It is seen more frequently in American Cocker Spaniels, English Springer Spaniels, Basset Hounds, West Highland White Terriers, Dachshunds, Labrador and Golden Retrievers, and German Shepherds.
+There is usually a familial history of seborrhea, suggesting genetic factors.
+The disease begins at a young age (usually <18–24 mo) and typically progresses throughout the animal's life.
+A diagnosis of generalized primary idiopathic seborrhea should be reserved for cases in which all possible underlying causes have been excluded.

 Underlying diseases may present with seborrhea as the primary clinical problem.
 The signalment (age, breed, sex) and history may provide clues in diagnosing the underlying cause.
-Allergies are more likely to be the underlying cause if the age of onset is <5 yr, whereas an endocrinopathy or neoplasia (especially cutaneous lymphoma) is more likely if the seborrhea begins in middle-aged or older animals.
+Environmental allergies (atopic dermatitis) are more likely to be the underlying cause if age at onset is <5 yr, whereas an endocrinopathy or neoplasia (especially cutaneous lymphoma) is more likely if the seborrhea begins in middle-aged or older animals.

 The degree of pruritus should also be noted.
-If pruritus is minimal, endocrinopathies, other internal diseases, or certain diseases limited to the skin (eg, demodicosis or sebaceous adenitis) should be ruled out.
+If pruritus is minimal, endocrinopathies, other internal diseases, or certain diseases limited to the skin (eg, demodicosis or sebaceous adenitis) should be excluded.
 If pruritus is significant, allergies and pruritic ectoparasitic diseases (eg, scabies, fleas) should be considered.
-The presence of pruritus does not rule out nonpruritic disease as the underlying cause, because the presence of a pyoderma, Malassezia infection, or the inflammation from the excess scale can cause significant pruritus.
-However, a lack of pruritus helps to rule out allergies, scabies, and other pruritic diseases as the underlying etiology.
+The presence of pruritus does not exclude nonpruritic disease as the underlying cause, because the presence of a pyoderma, Malassezia infection, or inflammation from the excess scale can cause significant pruritus.
+However, a lack of pruritus helps to exclude allergies, scabies, and other pruritic diseases as the underlying cause.

 Other important considerations include the presence of polyuria, polydipsia, or polyphagia; heat-seeking behavior; abnormal estrous cycles; occurrence of pyoderma; the influence of seasonality; diet; response to previous medications (including corticosteroids, antibiotics, antifungals, antihistamines, or topical treatments); zoonosis or contagion; and the environment.
 The duration and severity of disease as well as level of owner frustration are important factors in determining the aggressiveness of the diagnostic plan.